mohammadreza-sheykhmousa/Geo-tools/src/main/README.md

 - Write the mosaic image to a new TIF file using rasterio.

 - Display the mosaic image using show function from rasterio.plot module.

+**crop.py** is a python script that defines a function *crop_images* that takes in two satellite image paths and an output directory as arguments.
+The function opens the two images using rasterio, checks if their spatial resolutions are the same, and resamples the smaller image to the bigger resolution if needed.
+It then checks if the spectral resolutions of the images are the same, and gets the overlapping area of the two images.
+The function crops the two images to the overlapping area and writes the cropped images to disk using rasterio.
+The function prints warnings if the spatial or spectral resolutions of the images are different.